My Life in the Reef Aquarium Hobby

 Building a Future in Marine Aquaculture

 I am actively pursuing multiple aspects of the reefing industry, combining my passion for marine life with a strong interest in business and sustainability.
-My focus includes coral aquaculture, phytoplankton cultivation, microscopy, photography, and content creation, with the ultimate goal of long-term growth and professional development.I am currently furthering my education in Earth and Environmental Sciences, with a focus on geology and ecology.
+My focus includes coral aquaculture, phytoplankton cultivation, microscopy, photography, and content creation, with the ultimate goal of long-term growth and professional development.I am currently furthering my education in Earth and Environmental Sciences, with a focus on marine sciences, geology and ecology.
 I am continuously refining my skills in coral propagation, phytoplankton cultivation, and aquarium maintenance.
 In the meanwhile, I am developing expertise in scientific literature and public presentation, aiming to provide valuable insights to both new and experienced reef keepers.

-Through Reef Cloverson, I am working to establish a professional and well-respected presence in the industry, focusing on education, sustainability, and high-quality reefkeeping practices.
+Through Reef Cloverson, I am working to establish a professional and well-respected presence in the industry, focusing on education, sustainability, and high-quality reef keeping practices.
 This is not a short-term venture—it is a long-term vision built on passion, expertise, and a commitment to excellence.
 On this website, we will focus on marine sciences, education, fundraising, and community service.
-You can expect articles discussing topics for beginners, intermediates, and experts in reefkeeping.
+You can expect articles discussing topics for beginners, intermediates, and experts in reef keeping.
 Expect applications of the most recent and cutting edge studies and practices.

 This site will track the progression of my aquariums and Reef Cloverson as a brand.
 All while growing a beautiful community of like minded people.
-Thank you so much for following along!
-It means the world, and remember we are just getting started!

 Back to blog